-In earlier posts we established that there is a need to measure greenhouse gas emissions and that while there are many flow measurement technologies, many have inherent disadvantages including the expense, having moving parts, requiring pressure and temperature measurement, or poor low flow sensitivity.
+In earlier posts, we established a need to measure greenhouse gas emissions.
+Many flow measurement technologies have inherent disadvantages, including the expense, having moving parts, requiring pressure and temperature measurement, or poor low flow sensitivity.
 When evaluating thermal dispersion or thermal flow meters, it’s clear that they excel in key areas which would benefit greenhouse gas monitoring:

-- The thermal mass flow meter (TMFM) measures mass flow and is not impacted by changes in temperature and pressure.
-Therefore there is no need for separate temperature or pressure transmitters
+- The thermal mass flow meter (TMFM) measures mass flow and is not impacted by temperature and pressure changes.
+Therefore there is no need for separate temperature or pressure transmitters.

-- TMFM are easy to install by insertion into a pipe
+- TMFMs are easy to install by insertion into a pipe.

-- The TMFM offers negligible pressure drop; therefore it doesn’t impede the flow or waste energy
+- The TMFM offers a negligible pressure drop; therefore, it doesn’t impede the flow or waste energy.

 - Most TMFMs offer analog and digital communication options to interface with emission management systems to track GHG emissions.